 - Whisk the cornstarch and 1/4 cup of the milk together in a small bowl.
 Set aside.

 - Add remaining milk, sugar, sweetened condensed milk, coconut and vanilla extract to a pan and whisk over medium heat until well combined and warm.

 - Add the cornstarch mixture to the coconut mixture.

-- Bring the mixture to a boil, stirring constantly with a whisk.
+- Bring the mixture to a boil, constantly stirring with a whisk.
 It will begin to thicken.

-- Once boiling, stir constantly for about 2 minutes more or until fully thickened.
+- Once boiling, constantly stir for about 2 minutes more or until fully thickened.

 - Pour mixture into crust, then refrigerate, uncovered, until cooled and firm.

-- Once pie is firm, drizzle with the chocolate sauce, then sprinkle additional coconut flakes and enough almond slices to cover the pie.
+- Once the pie is firm, drizzle with the chocolate sauce, then sprinkle additional coconut flakes and enough almond slices to cover the pie.
 Refrigerate and serve with whipped cream.
 Refrigerate any leftovers.

 © 2018 Rachel L Alba